gregorydlogan/opencast/docs/guides/admin/docs/configuration/load.md

 -----------------------------------------------

 Each Opencast instance has its own maximum load.
 By default this is set to the number of CPU cores present in the system.
-If you wish to change this, set the `org.opencastproject.server.maxload` key in config.properties to the maximum load you want this node to accept.
+If you wish to change this, set the `org.opencast.server.maxload` key in config.properties to the maximum load you want this node to accept.
 Keep in mind that exceeding the number of CPU cores present in the system is not recommended.